 There's A Trail Of Abraham Lincoln Attractions In Illinois That Belong On Your Bucket List

-With a drive time of just over half an hour, this Abraham Lincoln trail takes you straight through Springfield, the state's capitol since 1839.
-Learn all about the city's most historical resident who lived there from 1837 until 1861.
+With a drive time of just over half an hour, this Abraham Lincoln trail takes you straight through Springfield, the state's capital since 1839.
+Learn all about one of the city's most historical residents who lived there from 1837 until 1861.

 1. Lincoln's Tomb at Oak Ridge Cemetery

 Your journey to the Lincoln historic sites in Illinois begins at the end.
-In addition to Abe, his wife, Mary and three of their sons are also buried at this memorial.
+In addition to Abe, his wife, Mary, and three of their sons are also buried at this memorial.
 It is also listed on the National Register of Historic Places.
 Lincoln's death is one of the most famous in history.
 He was shot by a well-known actor of the time in April of 1865 at Ford's Theatre in Washington D.C.

 2. Edwards Place

 This antebellum mansion was often the location of many extravagant dinners and galas, of which the 16th President was often invited, making this a great second stop on the Abraham Lincoln trail.
-This was the center of culture and social life in Springfield at the time, and today, it is a museum full of antiques and archaeology, perfect for those who love visiting historic sites in Illinois.
+This was the center of culture and social life in Springfield at the time.
+Today, it is a museum full of antiques and archaeology, perfect for those who love visiting historic sites in Illinois.
 Visit the

 3. Abraham Lincoln Presidential Library and Museum